Domestic Violence (CDV) Charleston, SC

 Kulp Law Firm continues to thrive because we’re highly motivated, hardworking and think outside the box.

-- Our team includes a Board Certified Criminal Law Specialist–one of only six in SC.
+- Our team includes a Board Certified Criminal Law Specialist–one of only seven in SC.

 - We have experience on all sides of the law: defense attorney, prosecutor, judge and FBI special agent.

 - Our team works together to ensure the best results for our clients.

 - We’ve been in Charleston over three decades, so we know everyone in the legal system–judges, cops and lawyers.

 - We’re available for our clients when they need us.
 We don’t hold banking hours.